warroyo/tkg-vgpu/README.md

 ## Create a nodepool with GPU

-This is a slightly different process based on which version of TKg you are on and whether or not you are adding a nodepool to an existing cluster.
+This is a slightly different process based on which version of TKG you are on and whether or not you are adding a nodepool to an existing cluster.
 The sections below are broken out by scenario.

 ### TKG 1.6 - new cluster

 This approach makes use of an overlay to be able to add nodepools mainly due to some extra config that is needed that the tanzu cli nodepools command doesn't support today.
 The overlay and docs are [here](https://github.com/warroyo/tkg-overlays/tree/main/vsphere/nodepools#usage-for-new-clusters) but this will outline the steps as well.

-1. Create a new directory on the workstation you use to create TKg clusters.
+1. Create a new directory on the workstation you use to create TKG clusters.
    ```
    mkdir -p ~/.config/tanzu/tkg/providers/ytt/03_customizations/nodepools
    ```
 2. Copy the `nodepools_values.yml` and the `nodepools.yml` from the above linked repo into the new `nodepools` directory.
 3. Create/modify your new cluster yaml file.
 This should be the file you are passing to the tanzu cli to create the cluster.
 Official docs for creating a workload cluster config file are [here](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-tanzu-k8s-clusters-index.html#create-a-workload-cluster-configuration-file-1.).
 You can also find the full workload cluster template [here](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-tanzu-k8s-clusters-vsphere.html).
 4. Add the Nodepool settings to the cluster yaml file.
-Below is an example.The full option set is [here](https://github.com/warroyo/tkg-overlays/blob/main/vsphere/nodepools/cluster_config.yml) anything that is omitted will be inherited from the main cluster values.
+Below is an example.
+The full option set is [here](https://github.com/warroyo/tkg-overlays/blob/main/vsphere/nodepools/cluster_config.yml) anything that is omitted from the `extrapools` settings will be inherited from the main cluster values.
 The important pieces here are the `template` and the `customVMX`.
 The `64bitMMIOSizeGB` shoudl be calcuated based off of your GPU size.
 ```yaml
 EXTRA_NODE_POOLS: true
 extrapools: |